-Current incentivization programs, such as carbon credit protocols, are not achieving the desired outcome.
-Current protocols have very little uptake, linked to impracticality for the majority of producers and operators, as indicated throughout interviews and across participants.
-Many producers indicated not participating in the carbon credit market with goals of changing practices to reduce emissions; this is consistent with research indicating that uptake is associated with economic benefit (Davidson et al., 2019).
 Current protocols were viewed as an opportunity to "fill out paperwork and get a couple thousand dollars, having no effect on anybody's practices or operation" (Participant 9).
 In speaking about the current opportunities to participate in the carbon credit market, producers felt there are currently more challenges than opportunities.
-Producers that participated in previous Conservation Tillage protocol received approximately \$1732 for every 1000 acres of Parkland area, and approximately \$847 for every 1000 acres of Dry Prairie area in 2021 (Government of Alberta, 2021).
-Considering the data requirements and extensive administrative and record keeping burden associated with the carbon offset protocols and involvement in the market, producers did not feel there is a significant economic benefit; a sentiment further re-enforced as participants who engaged previously in the sale of offsets within the market indicated that only a relatively small portion of each carbon credit payment actually ends up in producers' hands, as they are required to give a significant percentage of each payment to the aggregator, and often, the landowner, depending on the operation dynamics.
+Producers that participated in previous Conservation Tillage protocol received approximately \$1732 for every 1000 acres of Parkland area, and approximately \$847 for every 1000 acres of Dry Prairie area in 2021 (The Government of Alberta, 2021).
+Considering the data requirements and extensive administrative and record keeping burden associated with the carbon offset protocols and involvement in the market, producers did not feel there is a significant economic benefit.
+This sentiment was further re-enforced as participants who engaged previously in the sale of offsets within the market indicated that only a relatively small portion of each carbon credit payment actually ends up in producers' hands, as they are required to give a significant percentage of each payment to the aggregator, and often, the landowner, depending on the operation dynamics.